technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 <!---    1         2         3         4         5         6         7      --->
 <!---67890123456789012345678901234567890123456789012345678901234567890123456--->

-In this section we are going how Variadic Generics can be declared and used in various contexts.
+In this section we are going to see how Variadic Generics can be declared and used in various contexts.

 In some examples we are going to use the following types:
 ```swift